jyotijangid/assessment-tt/README.md

 ##### Problems faced

-1. Configuring target group port & instance traffic port using terraform.
-2. Attach roles to launch configuration.
+1. Attach roles to launch configuration.

 #### Further Steps
 1. Setup a cronjob on local so that everytime a instance is not healthy & asg replaces it we run the terraform module runs but only for with the recent changes.
 2. Creation of AMI of pre-configured instances that will be new version of launch-template.
+3. Attaching load balancer security group instead of 0.0.0.0 on EC2 instances.

 #### NOTE
 * Just for reference `terraform.tfvars` is added, generally the file is added in `.gitignore`.